 - Fellows must complete an instructor administered FLAS language assessment before and after their fellowship.
 This information will be entered into the International Resource Information System (IRIS), a database used by the U.S. Department of Education to track the FLAS Fellowship program’s contributions to national language proficiency attainment.

 - Fellows must submit a final report on the IRIS database following the end of their fellowship period.

 - Fellows are required to stay in regular contact with their FLAS coordinator and to respond to a survey regarding their use of a foreign language and area studies in employment, education, or training every two years for eight years following the fellowship.

 To apply, visit uwm.academicworks.com.
 Search “FLAS” and apply for the Center for International Education for the Summer.
 Before applying for the CIE Summer Fellowship, you must have a completed general profile on Academic Works.

 Late and incomplete applications will not be considered.
 It is your responsibility to confirm with your recommenders whether letters have been submitted.

 A complete FLAS application, done through Academic Works, consists of:

 - Personal Statement:

-- Provide all information about the summer language intensive program you plan to participate in, including the name of the institution, number of credits, and web address/brochure outlining the details of the proposed program.
+- Provide all information about the summer language intensive program you plan to participate in, including the name of the institution, number of credits and/or instructional hours, and web address/brochure outlining the details of the proposed program.